ThizThizzyDizzy/tree-feller/README.md

 ## Commands
 /treefeller reload<br>
 Permission: treefeller.reload<br>
-- Reloads the tree feller configuration
+> Reloads the tree feller configuration<br>

 /treefeller help<br>
 Permission: treefeller.help<br>
-- Displays help for tree feller commands
+Displays help for tree feller commands<br>

 /treefeller on<br>
 Permission: treefeller.on<br>
-- Toggles on the tree feller for the player who ran the command
+Toggles on the tree feller for the player who ran the command<br>

 /treefeller off<br>
 Permission: treefeller.off<br>
-- Toggles off the tree feller for the player who ran the command
+Toggles off the tree feller for the player who ran the command<br>

 /treefeller toggle<br>
 Permission: treefeller.toggle<br>
-- Toggles the tree feller for the player who ran the command
+Toggles the tree feller for the player who ran the command<br>

 /treefeller debug [on|off]<br>
 Permission: treefeller.debug<br>
-- Toggles debug mode on or off globally
+Toggles debug mode on or off globally<br>

+/treefeller config<br>
+Permission: treefeller.config<br>
+Opens the ingame configuration<br>

 ## Configuration
 When you update the tree feller, make sure to add any missing configuration options, as they will not be automatically added